-Blake is a Virginia Beach native and an alum of Morehouse College.
+Blake joined Friends at Work in 2017 and handles day-to-day management for John Legend.
+He is a Virginia Beach native and an alum of Morehouse College.
 Prior to joining Friends At Work, Blake worked in the office of Mark Burnett at MGM studios and produced TV shows with Bunin Murray Productions.
 For the past 6 years, he has fostered relationships with some of the top companies and leaders in the entertainment world.
 In his spare time, Blake likes to travel, read, learn about foreign cultures, and watch copious amounts of youtube videos.

 Sarah Eagle Heart is a powerful storyteller whose deep perspective on healing trauma is rooted in her life story and experiences as a teen activist raised on Pine Ridge Indian Reservation.
 She is a member of the Oglala Lakota Nation, CEO for Native Americans in Philanthropy, and an internationally accomplished executive focused on education and advocacy on behalf of Indigenous Peoples.
 Ms. Eagle Heart’s experience working at grassroots nonprofits, corporate tribal organizations, and large international non-governmental organizations has allowed her the unique vantage point to amplify impact.

 As a former member of the staff of the Presiding Bishop of The Episcopal Church headquartered in New York City, Ms. Eagle Heart served diverse and faith-based communities internationally.
 She focused on supporting healing and cross sectional public policy initiatives for over a decade, including sparking the world wide movement of the Repudiation of the Doctrine of Discovery.